 My entire journey of faith is intertwined with my growth as Hadley’s mom.
-So while parenting isn’t on the official list of sacraments, it’s been a means of God’s grace to me.
+It’s been a means of God’s grace to me.
 A means through which he drew me to himself, a means through which he reveals to me who he is, a means through which he reminds me of my desperation, a means through which he reminds me of his power in my weakness, of his sufficiency in my inadequacy.

 I know we go through seasons as parents where we’re confident we’re failing, and we’ll all pat each other’s shoulders and say that we’re all doing the best we can.
 And deep down, we’ll know that may or may not be true.
 Am I doing the best I can?
 Am I stewarding these little hearts entrusted to me?